tkthomas27/tkthomas27.github.io/content/irr.md

 \end{equation}
 $$

-In words, Eq. $\ref{basic_pv}$ tells us that PV is equal to some FV discounted at a discount rate across the the total time period, where *T* represents the total number of time periods.
+In words, Eq. $\ref{basic_pv}$ tells us that PV is equal to some FV discounted at a rate across the the total time period, where *T* represents the total number of time periods.
+Eq. $\ref{basic_fv}$ simply rearranges the equation so that FV is PV compounded by a rate *r* across time.

 The core idea is that cash now is more valuable than cash later.
 Therefore if I were to lend you money, I would charge you interest to make up for not having money now.
-This is why we compound our PV to get a FV.
-We simply reverse this processing by discounting to go from FV back to PV.
+As an example, say person A lends person B $10 for $10 years at a rate of 20%.
+The FV of the money for person A is $10(1+.2)^10=61$.
+Alternatively, if person B wanted to know how much they needed to invest to have $61 after 10 years of compounding at 20%, they would find that $61/(1+.2)^10 = 10$.

 The focus on our exposition will be on *r*, the rate of return that is used to discount/compound.
 We can rearrange Eq. $\ref{basic_pv}$ into Eq. $\ref{basic_irr}$ to see the relationship between the IRR and FV and PV.
 Eq. $\ref{basic_irr}$ will be our final step in computing the IRR.

 $$
 \begin{equation}